nari-ne/HS_ftp/README.md

 === Open an FTP session for site 127.0.0.1: PASSED

-Directory path on the ftp server: BCKP
+Directory path on the ftp server: backup
 - user defined folder does not exist, creating ...

-- set user defined BCKP folder as current directory
+- set user defined backup folder as current directory

-- uploading dmp_DB01.db local file to BCKP remote folder on FTP server
+- uploading demo.dump local file to backup remote folder on server
-> ftpput dmp_DB01.db BCKP/dmp_DB01.db
+> ftpput demo.dump backup/demo.dump

 === FtpPutFile: PASSED

+Finished transferring Data to the FTP server

 === Close FTP session: PASSED

 === Close the WinINet functions use: PASSED